Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-connecting.md

 <!--
 title: "Connecting to RavenDB from NServiceBus"
 tags: ""
-summary: "<p>Beginning with NServiceBus V3.0, RavenDB is one of the available mechanisms for NServiceBus to persist its timeout, saga and subscription information.</p>
+summary: "Beginning with NServiceBus V3.0, RavenDB is one of the available mechanisms for NServiceBus to persist its timeout, saga and subscription information."
-<p>To tell NServiceBus to use RavenDB for persistence is as easy as calling Configure.RavenPersistence().
-This is the default configuration and it uses these conventions:</p>
-"
 -->

 Beginning with NServiceBus V3.0, RavenDB is one of the available mechanisms for NServiceBus to persist its timeout, saga and subscription information.